algorandfoundation/algokit-fullstack-template/tests_generated/test_all_default_parameters_on_production/frontend/README.md

      1. Open the repository root in VS Code
      2. Install recommended extensions
      3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging.
+   - JetBrains WebStorm
+     1. Open the repository root in WebStorm
+     2. Hit Shift+F10|Ctrl+R (or whatever you have debug mapped to).
+Then Shift+CMD|Ctrl+Click on the link in the console to open the browser with debugger attached.
    - Other
      1. Open the repository root in your text editor of choice
      2. In a terminal run `npm run dev`